Dr. Brent Furnish’s CV & Education in Functional Chiropractic Neurology in Louisville, KY

 Head & Face Pain:

 The most common syndromes involving head pain from migraines to trigeminal neuralgia will be reviewed.
-Afferent pain pathways from the face will be reviewed in regards to their structure and function.
+Afferent pain pathways from the face will be reviewed in regard to their structure and function.
 Applications specific to the facial pain sufferer will be presented.

 Clinical Applications I: